j23414/mango-user-guide/airline_fights.md

 ##Infection

-So far we've been visualizing a static properties of a laoded graph.
-Now we're going to propagate values through a garph.
+So far we've been visualizing a static properties of a loaded graph.
+Now we're going to propagate values through a graph.
 Create the following propagation graph:

 ```
 node(string iata, int step) pnt;